Grace Johnston: Football West NTC

+Perth Glory

-In June 2023, Johnston (and Cassidy) signed with Perth Glory’s A-League Women’s squad, initially for one season.
+In June 2023, Johnston signed with Perth Glory's A-League Women squad, initially for one season.
 She debuted on 14 October and made 14 appearances in the 2023–24 season.
 However, her performances were cut short by a syndesmosis injury in round 17.
 She was re-signed to the team and made 22 further appearances, mostly as a defender, in 2024–25, providing one assist.
-Her performances earned her a “wildcard” nomination for the A-League Women's Young Footballer of the Year award for the 2024–25 season.
+Her performances earned her a “wildcard” nomination (most votes accumulated throughout the whole season) for the A-League Women's Young Footballer of the Year award for the 2024–25 season.
 In June 2025 Johnston transferred to Preston Lions FC (women) to compete in the National Premier Leagues Victoria Women (NPLV Women) during the A-League Women's off-season (from June to August).
 By August she had made 10 appearances, scoring twice.
+In that same month she re-signed with Perth for the A-League's 2025–26 season.

+Charlton Athletic

+On 18 July 2026, Johnston completed a move to newly-promoted Women's Super League club Charlton Athletic ahead of the 2026–27 season.

 International career

 As a midfielder, Johnston was added to the Australia women's national under-20 soccer team (Young Matildas) training camp in Sydney in August 2023.
-She was called-up, with Cassidy, for two friendly games against China by coach Leah Blayney on 3 and 6 December 2023 in Xiamen, China.
+She was called-up for two friendly games against China by coach Leah Blayney on 3 and 6 December 2023 in Xiamen, China.

-Johnston was named in the Australia U-23 squad as a defender alongside Cassidy as a midfielder.
-They competed for the 2025 ASEAN Women's Championship held in Vietnam in August.
-Their team played against senior national women's squads from the ASEAN Football Federation (AFF).
+Johnston was named in the Australia U-23 squad as a defender.
+She competed for the 2025 ASEAN Women's Championship held in Vietnam in August.
+Her team played against senior national women's squads from the ASEAN Football Federation (AFF).
 Johnston scored her team's fourth goal in the 9–0 group-stage win over Timor-Leste.
 According to Kieran Yap from Impetus Football, "Johnston scored the most spectacular goal of the match in the shadows of half time.
 The Perth Glory defender cut inside from the left and unleashed a rocket from 25 yards".
 Australia went on to win the tournament, defeating Myanmar 1–0 in the final.